salernolabs/rescuegroups/README.md

     phpunit

-Unless you don't have it installed on your computer, then you can just run it from the vendor folder if you've composer installed with dev dependencies.
+If you don't have it installed on your computer, then you can just run it from the vendor folder if you've composer installed with dev dependencies.

     #From the folder you have this project check out in
     php vendor/phpunit/phpunit/phpunit